xregistry/spec/core/spec.md

   - MUST be case insensitive unique within the scope of the entity's parent.
     In the case of the `registryid` for the Registry itself, the uniqueness scope will be based on where the Registry is used.
-For example, a publicly accessible Registry might want to consider using a UUID, while a private Registry does not need to be so widely unique.
+For example, a publicly accessible Registry might want to consider using a globally unique value, while a private Registry does not need to be so widely unique.
   - This attribute MUST be treated as case sensitive for look-up purposes.
     This means that an HTTP request to an entity with the wrong case for its `SINGULARid` MUST be treated as "not found".